LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 ### Add an attribute filter to the filters panel

-From the dataset panel, select the attribute you want to use to filter your data, and drag it onto the Filters panel.

-You can place the attribute above or below the filters already displayed in the panel.
+1. From the dataset panel, select the attribute you want to use to filter your data, and drag it onto the Filters panel.You can place the attribute above or below the filters already displayed in the panel.

-Hover the cursor over the name of the filter you just added, then click the arrow icon.
+2. Hover the cursor over the name of the filter you just added, then click the arrow icon.
 A list of options will display.

-1. Click on display style, then select the style you want to use to display the filter.
+3. Click on display style, then select the style you want to use to display the filter.
 The options are:
    * Check boxes
    * Search box
    * Slider
    * Radio buttons
    * Drop down
-2. You can choose to include or exclude data using elements selected in the filter, as follows:
+4. You can choose to include or exclude data using elements selected in the filter, as follows:
    * To display data in the dashboard only for selected elements, select **include**.
    * To display data in the quick dashboard for all elements except the elements that are selected, select **exclude**.